MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

 ## Create and manage live events and live outputs

 After the live stream from the on-premises encoder is streaming to the live event, you can begin the live event by creating an asset, live output, and streaming locator.
-This will archive the stream and make it available to viewers through the streaming endpoint.
+The stream is archived and is available to viewers through the streaming endpoint.

 The next section will walk through the creation of the asset and the live output.